bahrus/TSON/README.md

 ## TSON builds on JSON

 TSON uses the native JSON function under the hood, and the serialized string is fully compatible with JSON parsers.
-But the serialized text has enough extra information to be able to restore the inline functions (Problem 1) as well as object references (Problem 2), assuming you use the TSON api.
+But the serialized text has enough extra information to be able to restore the inline functions (Problem 1) as well as object references (Problem 2), assuming you use the TSON api properly (or some variation).

 ## Aspects of JSON that TSON does not sacrifice (ish)